openhive-network/psql_tools/src/hive_fork_manager/Readme.md

 code to fill them.

 #### Why we introduced The States Providers instead of preparing regular application
-The problem is that applications work with different speeds and so thy work on data snapshots from different blockchain time.
+The problem is that applications work with different speeds and so they work on data snapshots from different blockchain time.
 If we would deliver regular application, then any user application won't be synchronized with delivered applications.
-The Applications may read data from prepared applications which are not fit to theirs states.
+The applications may read data from prepared applications which are not fit to theirs states.

 Another problems is authorization - one application cannot look at data of other applications (except when they are owned by the same postgres role).
 This problem can be partially solved with group roles and privileges inheritance, but it is not sure if would be possible